Types of Auto Insurance Coverage [2023]

 - SR-22 coverage: SR-22 auto insurance coverage is technically not a type of insurance, it’s a certificate you may need if you are a high-risk driver.
 Not every car insurance company offers coverage if you need to file an SR-22 with your state, so check with several companies if you know this is something you need.

 The add-on options above are just some of the available coverages if you want to customize your car insurance policy to best meet your unique needs.
-If you know of an add-on coverage you want, research companies in your area that offer this coverage and compare quotes to see which provide the most affordable rates.
+If you know of an add-on coverage you want, research companies in your area that offer this coverage and compare quotes to see which provides the most affordable rates.

 Types of Auto Insurance: The Bottom Line